developerprofile/DoManager/README.md

 Download the [ZIP file](https://github.com/viper3400/DoManager/releases/latest) and extract it.
 No installation or setup, it’s portable.

 The ZIP file contains a template database (TEMPLATE.FDB).
 You could use this template right away or copy and rename this template to a more friendly name.
 Make sure, your Windows user has the rights to write to the *.FDB file.
-Otherwise DoManger won't run correct and will crash on apllication shutdown (see #12).
+Otherwise DoManger won't run correct and will crash on application shutdown (see https://github.com/viper3400/DoManager/issues/12).

-When starting DoManger it will ask you to select a database.
+When starting DoManger, it will ask you to select a database.
 Select your copied database template file to start.

 When creating time logs reports are saved under your user's documents folder.
 A subfolder “DoManagerReports” will be created automatically if it not exists.